ietf-wg-acme/acme/draft-ietf-acme-acme.md

 5. ACME Directory Metadata Fields ({{iana-meta}})
 6. ACME Identifier Types ({{iana-identifier}})
 7. ACME Validation Methods ({{iana-validation}})
+8. ACME JWS Serialization Formats ({{iana-jws-serialization-formats}})

 All of these registries are under a heading of "Automated Certificate Management Environment (ACME) Protocol" and are administered under a Specification Required policy {{!RFC8126}}.

+In each of these registries, the "nested JWS" field type means that the value corresponds to a "nested JWS" as defined in
+{{iana-jws-serialization-formats}} and {{jws-serialization-formats}}.
+That is, the type of a "nested JWS" field will depend on the JWS serialization format
+(from {{iana-jws-serialization-formats}}) used.

 ### Fields in Account Objects {#iana-account}